-The Division commits to sharing with TDAPC any and all quality-assured ambient monitoring data collected in the Kentucky portion of the Clarksville, TN-KY MSA.
-The Division also welcomes TDAPC participation in Kentucky's annual network review process.
-If you have any questions or concerns, please contact me at 502-564-3999.
+KDAQ commits to sharing with TDAPC all quality-assured ambient air monitoring data collected in the Kentucky portion of the Clarksville, TN-KY MSA.
+KDAQ also welcomes TDAPC's participation in Kentucky's annual network review process.
+If you have any questions or concerns, please contact Jennifer Miller at 502-782-6708.